Even for Bezos, Fixing Health Care Will Be Hard

 The health system has powerful incumbents -- from insurance companies and drug benefit managers to hospitals and doctors -- and every dollar one party saves is a dollar out of somebody else’s pocket.
 The three companies have little experience in the industry and little in common other than being run by famous billionaires.
 JPMorgan’s commitment could wane if the project looks like it will damage clients and its bankers begin losing out on future health-care deals.
 Berkshire Hathaway is a collection of subsidiaries that run independently, which could make it harder to pool their purchasing power.
 Amazon’s involvement, however, could be key.

 3. Why is Amazon’s role so important?

-Amazon has wreaked havoc on everything from books to electronics to household staples and could apply what it’s learned to health care.
-And Amazon has an obvious interest in getting into the pharmacy market over time, but Bezos has been thinking about the drug business for nearly two decades without landing on a clear strategy.
-Health care is also fiendishly complex.
+Amazon has wreaked havoc on everything from books to electronics to household staples and could apply what it has learned to health care.
+With the company’s purchase of PillPack, expected to close in the second half of 2018, Bezos might be able to push drug prices down eventually.
+But health care pricing is fiendishly complex.
 Markets for services are local, so a contract with doctors and hospitals in Amazon’s Seattle hometown won’t help JPMorgan’s bankers in New York.
-Really cutting costs could mean saying no to expensive drugs and services -- and risk annoying employees in a tight labor market who have come to expect generous benefits.
+And really cutting costs could mean saying no to expensive drugs and services -- and risk annoying employees in a tight labor market who have come to expect generous benefits.